Cnordbo/Arduino-Sensor-Docs/README.md

 1) Fork
 2) Create a folder with the sensor name
 3) include a `README` file with a description of the sensor / component, and any special setup needed.
-    1) Include, if possible, example use cases.
+    1) Include, if possible, sample use cases.
 4) Create a `.ino` sketch with your code.
-5) Include a Fritzing image of your circuit.
+5) Include a Fritzing image of your circuit. ( http://fritzing.org/home/ )

 # Coding rules
-1) Component \ Sensor should only document itself, and should therefore not include any other sensors / modules.
+1) Component \ Sensor should only document itself, and should therefore not include any other sensors / modules, unless required to function.
 2) Code should not be copied from any media source that might be protected by copyright.
-3) Document your code so it can be read by a beginner arduino user with basic knowledge.
+3) Document your code so it can be read by a beginner arduino user with basic knowledge. ( https://www.arduino.cc/en/Reference/StyleGuide )
 4) Any special libraries needed should be documented in the `README`